 Want to save even more time at Domestic (U.S.) Airports?
 Like the idea of keeping your shoes on and laptop and liquids in your carry-on at security?
 Enroll for TSA Pre-Check and start flying like a pro.

 3. You Can’t See Everything

 Don’t get us wrong, we certainly try to hit the highlights and major landmarks and attractions of any new locale and cover them on this blog.
-Heck, you can google search “Fort Worth, Texas” and immediately see the Top Attractions listed as well as Google’s own “Travel Guide” to any major city.
-But the reality is that you just can’t see everything… You can try, but you’ll never be able to.
-Some cities (like Rome, Barcelona, Florence) are just too big and have too much history with too many “can’t miss” things to see.
+Heck, you can Google “Fort Worth, Texas” and immediately see the Top Attractions listed as well as Google’s own “Travel Guide” to any major city, but try seeing all of those “top attractions” in one day and you’ll quickly realize how impossible that can be.
+The reality is, you just can’t see everything… You can try, but you’ll never be able to.
+Some cities (like Rome, Barcelona, Florence) are just too big and have too much history with too many “can’t miss” things to see, and too many other tourists and long lines trying to see the same things.
 If you have limited vacation time, like much of the working first world does, you’ll end up needing a vacation from your vacation if you try and do it all.

 The only “Must See” we recommend, is anything you find aesthetically pleasing, such as your significant other’s smile.
 And the only “Must Do” is to enjoy yourself.
 Besides, how many selfies in front of the Tower Bridge do you really need?